Eating Vegan or Vegetarian While Traveling a Nomad Life

 Vegan tacos in Mexico City.

 I remember back in April 2016 when my family and I decided to do an around the world trip in 30 days.
 My husband was trying to eat a gluten-free diet at the time.
 24 hours prior to our departure, I found myself on the phone with the airlines pre-ordering our in-flight meals.
-None scoffed at the requests for vegetarian and gluten-free meals until I called Aeroflot, the Russian airlines.
+None scoffed at the requests for vegetarian, plant-based, and gluten-free meals while traveling until I called Aeroflot, the Russian airlines.

 Recalling the conversation even today makes me giggle.
 I asked the customer service agent if we could have a vegetarian meal (yes) and a gluten-free meal.